Ecwid/ecwid-api-docs/includes/_products.md

 weight |  number | Product weight in the units defined in store settings. *Omitted for intangible products* url | string |  URL of the product's details page in the store created | string | Date and time of the product creation.
-Example: `2014-07-30 10:32:37 +0400` lastUpdateTime |  string | Product last update date/time productClassId |  number | Id of the class (type) that this product belongs to. `0` value means the product is of the default 'General' class.
+Example: `2014-07-30 10:32:37 +0400` updated |  string | Product last update date/time productClassId |  number | Id of the class (type) that this product belongs to. `0` value means the product is of the default 'General' class.
 See also: [Product types and attributes in Ecwid](http://help.ecwid.com/customer/portal/articles/1167365-product-types-and-attributes) enabled | boolean | `true` if product is enabled, `false` otherwise.
 Disabled products are not displayed in the store front. options | Array\<*ProductOption*\> | A list of the product options.
 Empty (`[]`) if no options are specified for the product.